imgaurav96/imgaurav96/README.md

-- 👋 Hi, I’m @imgaurav96
+- 👋 Hi, I’m GAURAV SHARMA
-- 👀 I’m interested in DSML,Codeing
+- 👀 I’m interested in DSML,Coding,Video Editing
 - 🌱 I’m currently learning with Scaler
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 imgaurav96/imgaurav96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.